space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 We have provided you with some data to seed the database with.
 Django uses 'fixtures' in order to populate initial database values: https://docs.djangoproject.com/en/3.2/howto/initial-data/

+#insert fixture and images here. make sure to test it before deploying.

 The site should have the following types of pages: